In addition to taking your medication as directed, other steps you can follow to manage your health and decrease symptoms include:

 Call 1-800-277-2198 (TDD/TTY 1-800-421-1220) Monday through Friday, 8 a.m. to 5 p.m.
 If you call after-hours, please leave a message and we will return your call by the next business day.

 Health Risk Assessments offer an opportunity for individuals to identify a variety of health concerns including depression and alcohol abuse.
 This tool is not designed to diagnose any illness.
 If you are concerned about any mental health symptoms that you or a loved one is experiencing, please see your primary care physician or a mental health professional.

 Types of Behavioral Health Providers

 Find a Behavioral Health or Substance Abuse Treatment Provider

 - Mental Health Providers - Private Practitioners

 - Psychiatrists (M.D., D.O.) are medical doctors who have specialized in psychiatry.
 Psychiatrists can prescribe medication and may also practice psycotherapy.
 Psychiatrists are licensed by the New York State Education Department and may be Board Certified in psychiatry and or child psychiatry.
-Some psychiatrists have extra training and certification in areas such as geriatrics, addiction medicine, or forensic psychiatry.
+Some psychiatrists have extra training and certification in areas such as geriatrics, addiction medication, or forensic psychiatry.